 There are many different ways… but the easiest is simply this:

 Make a post and ask “I’m thinking of putting together a Course on (insert topic), if I did - is this something you would be interested in?
 Y or N?”

 If I get a lot of comments from people telling me they are interested, I create the course… If I don’t, I create the course… I tweak the offer/topic/ name a little bit and try again… and I don’t create the course until I know there is genuine interest in it.

 And these are some of the main reasons why Facebook Groups are such a powerful community-building tool for course creators.

-I hope you enjoyed this post, and feel free to connect with me on Social Media!
+I hope this post helped you better understand ways to use Facebook to sell more courses, and feel free to connect with me on Social Media!